 The goals of Transylvania's department of health and wellness are to provide accessible, timely, and confidential primary care while educating students about maintaining good health and choosing healthy lifestyles.
 Achieving these goals will improve student retention and academic success and prepare students for a lifetime of good health.

-A registered nurse is on campus Monday through Friday from 8 a.m. to 5 p.m. to provide routine care and first-aid treatment.
-In addition, Central Baptist Physicians Inc. provides physician services on campus Tuesdays from 3:30 p.m. to 5:30 p.m.
+A registered nurse is on campus Monday through Friday from 8:30 a.m. to 5 p.m. to provide routine care and first-aid treatment.
+In addition, Baptist Health Physicians Inc. provides physician services on campus Tuesdays from 3:30 p.m. to 5:30 p.m.